element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `enable_tls` (boolean): By default, if the server supports TLS, it will be used, and the server must present a certificate that is valid for `smtp_host`.
 If this option is set to false, TLS will not be used.
 Defaults to `true`.

 * `notif_from` (string|null): Defines the "From" address to use when sending emails.
 It must be set if email sending is enabled.
 The placeholder `%(app)s` will be replaced by the application name, which is normally set in `app_name`, but may be overridden by the Matrix client application.
-Note that the placeholder must be written `%(app)s`, including the trailing ‘s'.
+Note that the placeholder must be written `%(app)s`, including the trailing 's'.
 Defaults to `null`.

 * `app_name` (string): Defines the default value for `%(app)s` in `notif_from` and email subjects.
 Defaults to `"Matrix"`.